CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-conect-to-aws-using-s2s-vpn.md

 * **Lifetime Value**: 1 hour

 Click **Finish**.
-Once the CenturyLink VPN is created, check on the AWS portal and click on **VPN connections**.
+Once the Lumen VPN is created, check on the AWS portal and click on **VPN connections**.
 The tunnel should now be **UP**.

 ### Verify AWS Route Tables
-1. Once VPN setup is completed, verify the VPC Route Tables is correct, either the default route or the CenturyLink subnets should be routed through the Virtual Private Network
+1. Once VPN setup is completed, verify the VPC Route Tables is correct, either the default route or the Lumen subnets should be routed through the Virtual Private Network
    ![aws-routing](../../images/awsvpn/aws-routing.png)
 2. Ensure Network ACL and Security Group are configured to allow traffic from the CLC network
    ![acl](../../images/awsvpn/acl.png)